Cliffsiu/Cyclist_GDA/README.md

 The data is collected monthly by themself, which reliable, original, and clean.
 In this case study, I am using the last 12 month from Aug 2021 to Jul 2020.

 ## Processing
+I am using R Studio to clean the data.
+You can check out the note and code from [script_clearing.R](https://github.com/Cliffsiu/Cyclist_GDA/blob/main/script_clearing.R).